Powerful state of Swaziland. Full description of Swaziland

 Agriculture.

 The share of the agricultural sector in GDP is 16.1% (2004).
 10.35% of the land is cultivated (2001).
 44% of the land is owned by foreign companies and white farmers.
-The remaining 56% are the property of the entire Swazi people, however, only half of them are allocated for peasant allotments.
-The other half belongs to state-owned companies that produce commercial products.
-Major cash crops: sugarcane, corn, citrus fruits, pineapples and cotton.
-Legumes, grapefruits, potatoes, rice and sweet potatoes are also grown.
-Livestock raising (breeding of cattle, horses, donkeys, pigs, goats and sheep) has no commercial value.
-The country has the most extensive in Africa (120 thousand hectares) artificial forest plantations.
+The remaining 56% is the property of the entire Swazi people, however, only half of them are allocated for peasant plots.
+The other half is owned by state-owned companies that produce marketable products.
+The main cash crops are sugarcane, corn, citrus fruits, pineapples and cotton.
+Beans, grapefruits, potatoes, rice and sweet potatoes are also grown.
+Animal husbandry (breeding of cattle, horses, donkeys, pigs, goats and sheep) has no commercial value.
+The country has the most extensive artificial forest plantations in Africa (120 thousand hectares).
 The annual catch of freshwater fish (carp, tilapia, etc.) is 70 tons (2000).

 Industry.

 Share in GDP - 43.4% (2004).
-The basis of the industry is the manufacturing industry, which gives approx. 35% of GDP (2002).
-There are enterprises for the processing of agricultural products - sugar and cotton refineries, woodworking plants, canneries for the processing of fruits and vegetables.
-New branches of the manufacturing industry have been created - footwear, textile, clothing and electronic (computer assembly), the production of cotton yarn and synthetic fibers, as well as the assembly of buses and refrigerators, have been established.
+The basis of industry is the manufacturing industry, which gives approx. 35% of GDP (2002).
+There are enterprises processing agricultural products - sugar and cotton ginning plants, woodworking plants, canning factories for processing fruits and vegetables.
+New manufacturing industries have been created - footwear, textiles, clothing and electronics (computer assembly), the production of cotton yarn and synthetic fibers, as well as the assembly of buses and refrigerators.
 There are enterprises for the production of cardboard, leather haberdashery, glass, building materials and electrical equipment.

-The mining industry is declining due to falling demand for asbestos and a lack of modern equipment.
-Coal production in 2004 amounted to approx. 600 thousand tons
+The mining industry is falling into decline due to a drop in demand for asbestos, as well as a lack of modern equipment.
+Coal mining in 2004 amounted to approx. 600 thousand tons

 International trade.

-Swaziland is a member of the South African Customs Union (UATS), created in 1969 (in addition to it, it also includes Botswana, Lesotho, Namibia and South Africa).
-The percentage earned from total customs duties under this subregional organization is about half of Swaziland's budgetary revenues.
+Swaziland is a member of the South African Customs Union (SACU), established in 1969 (in addition to it, it also includes Botswana, Lesotho, Namibia and South Africa).
+The percentage received from general customs duties under this sub-regional organization represents about half of Swaziland's budget revenues.

 Energy.

 The country has a significant potential of mountain rivers.
 Electricity production in 2002 amounted to 402 million kilowatt-hours.
-The most powerful hydroelectric power station in the country is Lupkhokhlo-Ezulvini; there are also Maguga hydroelectric power station on the Komati river and a hydroelectric power plant built near the city of Mbabane.
-80% of the electricity consumed is imported from South Africa, a small part of the electricity is imported from Mozambique.
-Electricity imports in 2002 amounted to 799 million kilowatt-hours.
+The most powerful hydroelectric power station in the country is Luphohlo-Ezulvini, there are also Maguga hydroelectric power stations on the Komati River and a hydroelectric plant built near the city of Mbabane.
+80% of electricity consumed is imported from South Africa, a small part of electricity is imported from Mozambique.
+Electricity import in 2002 amounted to 799 million kilowatt-hours.

 Transport.

 The total length of railways is 301 km (2004).
-Swaziland railways are linked to the South African and Mozambique rail network.
-The length of highways - 3.8 thousand km (with a hard surface - 1064 km of roads) - 2002.
-There are 18 airports and landing sites (2 of them have a hard surface) - 2004.
+Swaziland's railways are linked to the South African and Mozambican railway network.
+The length of roads - 3.8 thousand km (with a hard surface - 1064 km of roads) - 2002.
+There are 18 airports and runways (2 of them have a hard surface) - 2004.
 International airports are located 40 km from the city.
-Mbabane and in Matsapha (near Manzini).
+Mbabane and Matsapha (near Manzini).

 Finance and credit.

 The financial system of Swaziland is closely tied to the financial system of South Africa.
-The monetary unit is langeni (SZL), consisting of 100 cents, 1 langeni is equal to 1 South African rand.
-The South African rand in Swaziland is legal tender along with the langeni under the common currency area treaty.
-In 2004, the national currency rate was: 1 USD = 6.459 SZL.
+Monetary unit - langeni (SZL), consisting of 100 cents, 1 langeni is equal to 1 South African rand.
+In accordance with the agreement on a common currency area, the South African rand in Swaziland is legal tender on a par with langeni.
+In 2004, the national currency rate was: 1 USD = 6,459 SZL.

 Tourism.

-It is a fast-growing sector of the economy, dynamically developing since 1994.
-Foreign tourists are attracted by picturesque mountain landscapes, a variety of fauna, the possibility of a safari, as well as the original culture of the local population.
-In 2001, the country was visited by 283.12 foreign tourists, mainly from South Africa.
-Tourism revenues in 2000 were $ 47 million.
+It is a fast-growing sector of the economy, has been developing dynamically since 1994.
+Foreign tourists are attracted by picturesque mountain landscapes, a variety of wildlife, the possibility of safaris, as well as the original culture of the local population.
+In 2001, 283.12 foreign tourists visited the country, mostly from South Africa.
+Tourism revenue in 2000 was $47 million.

-Sightseeing: mountain peaks of the High Veld, Swaziland National Museum (Lobamba).
+Attractions: mountain peaks of the High Veld, the National Museum of Swaziland (Lobamba).

 SOCIETY AND CULTURE